 Democratic leadership in both the House and Senate are going through the budget reconciliation process in order to deliver urgently needed COVID-19 relief to families.
 We know that this process is lengthy and can drag out even further if the two chambers pass significantly different reconciliation bills.
 The process to resolve those differences to create one identical bill before it can pass in both the Senate and House is called a Conference Committee.

 What is a Conference Committee?

 The Constitution requires that both the House and Senate agree to identical legislative text before it is sent to the president for a signature.
-That means whenever the Senate and the House pass two versions of a bill, like on ACA repeal, whatever differences exist between the two pieces of legislation must be resolved and then passed by both chambers before it can go to the president for signature.
+That means that whenever the Senate and the House pass two different versions of a bill, those differences must be resolved, and then the consensus bill (known as the “conference report”) must be passed again by both chambers before it can go to the president for signature.

-Therefore, a conference committee is a bicameral (House and Senate) committee temporarily established to reconcile differences between two versions of a bill.
-During this process, Republican and Democratic members of the House and Senate (appointed by the majority leadership of both chambers), participate in a temporary committee to work through differences and then send a final product back to each chamber.
-Once a conference report comes back to the House and Senate for approval, it cannot be amended.
-It is an “up or down” vote in each chamber.
+Therefore, a conference committee is a temporary, bicameral (House and Senate) committee established to resolve differences between two versions of a bill.
+During this process, Republican and Democratic members of the House and Senate (appointed by the majority leadership of both chambers) work through differences and then send a final product back to each chamber.
+Once the conference report comes back to the House and Senate for approval, it cannot be amended.
+It is an “up or down” vote—meaning take it or leave it—in each chamber.

 Conference vs. Standing Committee Procedure Hearings

 The process for standing committees is different from the process for conference committees.
 Standing committees usually hold public hearings to receive testimony from experts and other affected parties to figure out how best to craft a policy.
 Conference committees, however, move directly into working out differences between the House and Senate-passed versions of the legislation after appointing members of the conference committees (called conferees).
 While conference committee meetings are also supposed to be open, the committee can vote to hold meetings behind closed doors, and often does.